giannetti/theme-centerrow/README.md

 # Peter Still Theme

-This Omeka theme is just the same as Center Row, only with a few tweaks to the default sorting mechanisms.
+This Omeka theme is just the same as Center Row, with a few tweaks.

+# Changed Files
+- modified $sortLinks, lines 18-22: `items/browse.php`